canalplus/rx-player/doc/api/index.md

 _type_: ``Object``

-An experimental [tool](./mediaCapabilitiesProber.md) to probe browser media capabilities:
+An experimental tool to probe browser media capabilities:
   - Decoding capabilities
   - DRM support
   - HDCP support
   - Display capabilities

+You can find its documentation [here](./mediaCapabilitiesProber.md).

 <a name="meth"></a>
 ## Methods #####################################################################